Triathlete—September 12, 2014

 Because worn-down triathletes have a reduced immunity and are therefore more susceptible to catching viruses, expect to get some kind of viral illness during taper or for several days after a big workout or race.

-Read the full article at triathlete.competitor.com.
+This article originally appeared at triathlete.competitor.com.

 Jordan D. Metzl, M.D., is a sports medicine specialist at Hospital for Special Surgery in New York City.
 Dr. Metzl is a 29-time marathon runner and nine-time Ironman finisher.
 His new book is titled The Athlete’s Book of Home Remedies.